Home

 Pilot whales

 Pilot whales are known as very social cetaceans that are often seen in large pods.
-These pods that sometimes consist of hundreds of whales have a matriarchal hierarchy.
-Pilot whales reach 22 ft (6.7 m) in length and can be easily identified by a light spot on their bellies that reminds of an anchor or a heart.
-They can dive as deep as 1,967 ft (600 m).
+These pods, which sometimes consist of hundreds of whales, have a matriarchal hierarchy.
+Pilot whales reach 22 feet (6.7 m) in length and can be easily identified by a light spot on their bellies, reminiscent of an anchor or a heart.
+They can dive as deep as 1,967 feet (600 m).
 Pilots are also attracted by fish schools at Jeffreys Ledge, but their favorite food is squid.
-Pilot whales reproduce very slowly since they can only have a calf once every three to five years.
+Pilot whales reproduce very slowly since they can only have a calf every three to five years.

 Binoculars or a camera with a telephoto lens can come in handy during whale watching.
-If the weather is sunny, don't forget to bring a sunscreen, a sun hat and sunglasses.
+If the weather is sunny, remember to bring sunscreen, a sun hat, and sunglasses.
 Water and snacks are optional since boats usually offer some food and beverages.
-If you suffer from sea sickness, bring some medicine or better take it before the start.
+If you suffer from seasickness, bring some medicine or take it before boarding the ship.
+You can bring a small stroller if you're enjoying the trip with your toddler.
+Unless pets act as service animals, they are mostly prohibited from getting on the boat.

 What to wear

-Rye and Hampton boast many beach-front hotels that are also quite affordable.
+Rye and Hampton boast many beach-front hotels, which are also quite affordable.
 Small traditional inns are definitely part of New England's charm.
 If you prefer a larger hotel chain, there are many options in Portsmouth.

 Practical info